Gtrabideau/AI-Iterated-Prisoner-s-Dilemma/README.txt

 Grudge: Will always cooperate until its opponent defects, at which point Grudge will always defect no matter what

-TitForTat: Will start with cooperate, but will make the same choice as its opponent last choice.
+TitForTat: Will start with cooperation, but will make the same choice as its opponent last choice.

 Forgiving: Will act like TitForTat, but will sometimes cooperate instead of defecting, even if the opponent defected last round.